 A large difference between the number of COVID-19 vaccine doses distributed and the number of doses administered is expected due to several factors.
 The vaccine is distributed in large quantities and should then be administered in clinics over the next 7-10 days.
 Additionally, healthcare providers report doses to Virginia Immunization Information System (VIIS) up to 72 hours after administration.

-People who are fully vaccinated: individuals who have completed the recommend series of a given vaccine product (e.g. 2 doses of the 2-dose Pfizer or Moderna COVID-19 vaccine or one dose of the one-dose Johnson & Johnson’s Janssen (J&J) COVID-19 vaccine).
+People who are fully vaccinated: Total number of people who have completed the recommended series of a given vaccine product (i.e., two doses of the two-dose Pfizer or Moderna COVID-19 vaccine or one dose of the one-dose Johnson & Johnson’s Janssen (J&J) COVID-19 vaccine).

 Total doses administered: This number represents the total doses administered to individuals in Virginia, regardless of whether it was a first dose or a second dose.
 This number will be greater than the number of individuals who have received at least one dose because some people will have received more than one dose.